 “Representational Content in Minds and Models: Latent Influences and Explanatory Challenges” in Z. Kondor and I. Danka (eds), Representation in Ab/Use (forthcoming).

-“Crystallizing Techniques: Sample Preparations, Technical Knowledge, and the Characterization of Blood Crystals, 1840-1909” (forthcoming).
+“Crystallizing Techniques: Sample Preparations, Technical Knowledge, and the Characterization of Blood Crystals, 1840-1909” (forthcoming, History and Philosophy of the Life Sciences).

 “Observations, Experiments, and Arguments for Epistemic Superiority in Scientific Methodology” (with Nora Boyd), Philosophy of Science, 91(1): 111-131 (preprint)